 Legal problems and investigation articles involving the CVSA, NITV, NITV’s “promoter” , CVSA “technology”, so-called NITV’s “ training”, its own associations and ex employee’s keep going on without stopping.
 CVSA buyers and the people taking the tests have also been sucked into legal problems, including jail and lawsuits.
 Only some of those problems have been discussed in the news media.

 For the past 25 years, independent studies and evaluations have been done using CVSA in real situations.
-Those studies showed CVSA was only about 50% accuracy for truth verification in real situations.
+Those studies showed CVSA was only about 50% accuracy for truth verification in real situations, basically a flip of a coin.
 NITV and its seller/promoter had been or are involved in many lawsuits and legal entanglements.
 About 7 years ago, NITV lost a major lawsuit by another person selling his type of so-called “voice lie detector”.
 The judgement was for about $700,000.
 NITV appealed the judgement all the way to the Florida Supreme Court.
 NITV lost the appeal.
-NITV STILL owes the huge judgement award based on the information available.
-Various news media (print and TV) have done many stories about the many untruths about the CVSA, NITV ,its owner and the problems caused to criminal cases, innocent people and to the law enforcement who bought them.
-At least one police officer had been wrongly fired because he flunked a CVSA test, but later proved he was truthful.
+NITV still owes the huge judgement award based on the information available.
+Various news media (print and TV) have done many stories about the many untruths about the CVSA, NITV, its owner and the problems caused to criminal cases, innocent people and to the law enforcement who bought them.
+At least one police officer had been wrongly fired because he flunked a CVSA test, but it was later shown he was truthful.
 NITV settled (lost) a major product liability type lawsuit in California in 2005.
 In 2007, a very large sheriff department in Arizona had to settle a major lawsuit caused by the unreliable CVSA device and its unreliable training.
 CVSA and its training never lived up to the “97%” accuracy hype claimed by NITV staff, NITV literature, NITV website and by its “promoter” since NITV started in 1990.

 NITV keeps changing the length of their training classes.
 First they had 5 days for training, then they changed it to 6 days (59 hours), then it was 7 days, then it was back to 5 days and now it is back to 6 days, for 60 hours.
 At 60 hours, that means at least 10 hour days and no breaks?
 NITV has a so-called “advance class”.
 BUT, it costs another $500 more than the first training class and is given at a later date.
 That means more time away from work(lost wages) and family.
 It also means more money wasted for another unreliable course, travel and hotel costs.
 Dektor has one complete training course of 10 continuous days of training, with 8 hour days, with breaks.
 Our course is a very enjoyable course and given by people with many years of PSE use in their business.
+Dektor’s training manual has 19 chapters.
 The PSE examiner benefits greatly from those 19 chapters.
 Those 19 chapters in our course include many different topics.
-Dektor’s training class devotes an entire chapter about NITV/CVSA/promotor and why they are not credible or reliable for lie detection.
-Our 10 day class also reviews the other so-called “voice lie detectors” and “computer voice stress” type gadgets, including CVSA.
-Dektor’s instructors have to know about all of those so-called lie detectors so we can convince others, including law enforcement, not to waste their money buying them and their “training” if those imitations give any training.
-Those buyers of imitations would also risk fouling up the outcome of criminal cases, falsely accusing innocent people, PLUS risking lawsuits to themselves and their police department.
-The wrong outcome on a lie detector test would allow the guilty to commit more crimes against people.
+Dektor’s training class devotes an entire chapter about NITV/CVSA/promotor and NITV’s training and why they are not credible or reliable for lie detection.
+Our 10 day class also reviews the other so-called “voice lie detector” type gadgets.
+Dektor’s instructors have to know about all of those so-called “voice lie detectors” so we can convince others, including law enforcement, not to waste their money buying them and their “training”, if those imitations give any training.
+The buyers of imitations would also risk fouling up the outcome of criminal cases, falsely accusing innocent people, PLUS risking lawsuits to themselves and their police department.
+The wrong outcome on a unreliable lie detector test would also allow the guilty to commit more crimes against people if they were considered innocent of a crime based on a unreliable lie detector test.
 Some of those “voice lie detectors” sold use free recording software that can be downloaded from the internet by anyone.
 Usually the software is used by people to record their songs.
 Also, those recording software programs have many fancy functions, including waveforms that react to vocal utterances.
 The sellers of imitation “voice lie detectors” pass off those waveforms reacting to sounds as indicating lies when a person gives answers.
 To the uninformed, they believe the waveforms are showing lies.
 A large majority of imitation “voice lie detectors” do not have instructors to train people.
 A few only have a short instruction booklet on how to work the device or program.

 In 2007, a very large study, using real crimes and NITV instructors found an accuracy rate of only about chance level.
 That same study found VERY serious design flaws with the CVSA design that will produce flawed patterns, thus incorrect results.
 There are studies and articles on the NITV website for CVSA that were ONLY done with PSE.
 Those studies were done BEFORE CVSA was “invented”.
 In 1996, a study by Jannior and Cestaro, using CVSA examiners, showed an accuracy rate of about 50%.
 In 2000, a study by Palmatier, using real crimes and CVSA examiners, only showed about 50% accuracy with CVSA.